-Cuba's Fidel Castro survived assassination attempts
+Cuba's Fidel Castro survived assassination attempts, officials say

 In a column titled "The Birthday" that was published in Cuban-state media on his 90th birthday August 13, Castro wrote that his younger brother Raul would have replaced him had "the adversary been successful in their plans of elimination.
 I almost laughed at the Machiavellian plans of the US Presidents."

-As that milestone birthday approached, Castro's mortality was very much on his mind.
+As that milestone birthday approached, mortality was very much on Fidel Castro's mind.

 Assassination plots were spectacular failures